 Alan Cumyn is the author of wide-ranging and often wildly different literary novels for children, young adults and adults.
 A two-time winner of the Ottawa Book Award, he has also had work shortlisted for the Governor General’s Award, the Giller Prize, and the Trillium Award.
 He teaches through the Vermont College of Fine Arts and is a past Chair of The Writers’ Union of Canada.
 In 2016 he received the Writers’ Trust of Canada’s Vicky Metcalf Award for body of work for young people.

-Alan Cumyn gratefully acknowledges funding from these sources for a number of his novels over the years:
+Alan Cumyn travelled north to Dawson thanks to the Canadian Children’s Book Centre and the Writers’ Trust of Canada.
+As well, he gratefully acknowledges funding from these other sources for a number of his novels over the years: